 Some people start their pilgrimage from the Portuguese capital, Lisbon (Lisboa in Spanish), which is further south.
 In this case, you will have to cover a distance of around 600 km.
-You will need around 25 days to complete it.
+You will need approximately 25 days to complete it.

-- If you decide to start from Lisboa, you could also take the Camino Portugués interior once you reach Coimbra.
+- If you decide to start from Lisboa, you could also take el Camino Portugués interior once you reach Coimbra.
 This route will take you through the Portuguese towns of Viseu, Vila Real and Chaves.
 Once you enter Galicia the Camino Portugués interior joins the Vía de la Plata.

 - After Oporto, you have two options too: you can continue on the central route through Barcelos, Ponte de Lima and Valença.
 Or you can take the Camino Portugués por la costa (coastal route).

 The Camino Portugués in Spain

 If you follow the central route, Tui will be the first Spanish town you will encounter after crossing the bridge over the river Miño, which serves as a natural border between both countries.

 - Tui was a very important town in medieval times and you can still see many buildings dating back to 15-16th centuries, including its cathedral.

 - Porriño is at the centre of an important industrial area.
 It is one of the world’s biggest granite producers.

 - Redondela.
 This is where the central and coastal routes meet.

 - Arcade is a small coastal town famous for its oysters.
 Every year, at the beginning of April, Arcade celebrates an oyster festival.